 It’s time to change that.
 B2B newsletters definitely don’t have to be dull – at least for their core, intended audiences.
 They can have valuable information, genuine personality, and even be downright remarkable.

-In order to give you a few ideas for how to make your newsletters worth reading, I’ve rounded up 10 ideas for B2B newsletter content.
-You don’t have to stick with just these, of course, and by the time you’ve read through this list, I hope you’ll have even more inspiration.
+In order to give you a few ideas for how to make your newsletters worth reading, I’ve rounded up 10 B2B newsletter content ideas.
+You don’t have to stick with just these, of course, and by the time you’ve read through this list, I hope you’ll have even more inspiration for a fresh B2B newsletter strategy.

 1. Social media content